BrassMC/BrassAPI/README.md

 BrassAPI was started by the great Turtle, [TurtyWurty](https://www.youtube.com/TurtyWurty)

 ## Is there a discord server for BrassAPI?
-For now there is no Officially proclaimed discord server, so just join Turty's Server by clicking [HERE](https://discord.gg/jCTnnhxc7J)
+The official Server for BrassAPI is located in Turty's Server [HERE](https://discord.gg/jCTnnhxc7J)

 ## Can I help with BrassAPI?
 Of course!
 BrassAPI is for anyone to help develop!
 Its kinda why its open source